Swift-Teacher/MemeMaker23/README.md

 The project enables students to build another app from scratch including the planning and prototyping process of storyboarding the app in Keynote.

+### Learning Goal
+Students will complete a Meme Maker app from scratch.
+Students will review a variety of concepts covered in the course and build the user interface, the model data, and the controller objects that make up the entire application.

+### Ohio CS Standard(s)
+1. ATP.CS.9-12.A.a - Write programs that use library methods and control structures and methods to solve a problem.
+2. ATP.M.9-12.A.c - Create programming solutions by reusing existing code (e.g., libraries, Application Programming Interface (APIs), code repositories).
+3. ATP.VDR.9-12.F.a - Identify types of variables and data and utilize them to create a computer program that stores data in appropriate ways.
+4. ATP.PD.3.a - Use a design process to plan the development of a program that solves problems.
+5. ATP.PD.3.b - Using a given program known to contain errors, identify and debug errors to ensure it works.
+6. ATP.M.9-12.A.b - Design or redesign a solution to a large-scale computational problem by identifying generalizable patterns.

 ## Process 👩🏾‍🏫 👨🏻‍🏫 👨🏻‍💻 👩🏽‍💻
 The general process and flow of this project is in the format of an Apple Teacher Portfolio lesson.
 There are three parts/phases to the lesson
 - Activate